 There are two ways to audit a course within the University Special student status.

-One—follows the process available to degree students whereby a student enrolls in a course for credit and then uses the Course Change Request in the enrollment system to change to audit.
+Changing from credit to audit: This follows the process available to degree students.
+A student enrolls in a course for credit and then uses the Course Change Request in the enrollment system to change to audit.
 The student confirms with the instructor the attendance and required work to earn a grade of S (Satisfactory).
 The tuition assessment is at the credit level.

-Two—available only to University Special students who are admitted in one of two classifications: Guest auditor or Senior Guest auditor if age 60 or older.
+Admission in a Guest auditor classification: This option is available only to University Special students who are admitted in one of two classifications: Guest auditor or Senior Guest auditor if age 60 or older.
 Per policy of the UW Board of Regents, Guest auditors may enroll in courses on an audit-only basis and pay reduced or no tuition.
 Permission from the instructor is required prior to enrolling in a course.
-Audit credit is automatically assigned based on the student classification.
+Audit credit is automatically assigned.
 Guest auditors do not pay student segregated fees and have access limited to libraries and computer labs.
 See ACSSS for further detail.

 Tuition and Fees

-The tuition rate and any fee assessment varies with the number of credits enrolled in, the classification of University Special students, and residency status (Wisconsin, Nonresident, Minnesota, or International).
+The tuition rate and any fee assessment varies with the number of credits a student is enrolled in, the classification of University Special student, and residency status (Wisconsin, Nonresident, Minnesota, or International).
 Many classifications pay at the undergraduate student rate which may be viewed on the Bursar's Office webpage.
-For Capstone Certificate programs consult with the program coordinator for current tuition rates which are similar to the graduate student rate.
+Capstone Certificate programs should consult with the program coordinator for current tuition rates which are similar to the graduate student rate.

-Most University Special students pay the student segregated fees which provide full access to all university services including campus libraries, computer labs, Metro bus pass, recreational facilities, and University Health Service.
-Students enrolled in at least five credits may purchase the Student Health Insurance Plan (SHIP).
+Most University Special students pay the student segregated fees which provide full access to all university services, including campus libraries, computer labs, Metro bus passes, recreational facilities, and University Health Service.
 If a student is in a classification or program that does not assess student segregated fees, then access is limited to the libraries and computer labs.
-This includes Guest auditors, Senior Guest auditors, some online Capstone Certificate programs, and off-campus classes.

 Student Privacy Rights